ANALYSIS-As banks break, markets hear the sound of peaking rates

 SINGAPORE, March 13 (Reuters) - Investors scrambled to pull down global rate expectations on Monday and abandoned wagers on steep U.S. hikes next week, reckoning the biggest American bank failure since the financial crisis will make policymakers think twice.

-But while stock futures EScv1 rose in relief, bond markets opened in Asia with a furious race to re-price rate expectations on the thinking that the Federal Reserve can only be reluctant to hike next week while the mood is febrile and delicate.
+U.S. stocks EScv1 were mixed, and bond markets repriced rate expectations on the thinking that the Fed can only be reluctant to hike next week while the mood is febrile and delicate.

 U.S. interest rate futures 0#FF: surged and a hard-running rally in short-term bonds extended, putting two-year Treasuries US2YT=RR on course for their best three-day gain since Black Monday in 1987.